In this guide we’ll take a look at the best water butts for the UK market.

 This is a smaller water butt at 120 litres, so suitable for a garden where there are not quite so many plants that need regular watering.
 It is also quite tall and slim allowing it to fit into smaller spaces nicely.

-This is a great water butt for someone looking for a more aesthetically pleasing water butt that doesn’t stand out in their garden as much as a conventional option.
+This is the best water butt for someone looking for a more aesthetically pleasing water butt that doesn’t stand out in their garden as much as a conventional option.

 The BeGreen 100L Capacity Mini Rainsaver Water Butt Kit includes a stand and diverter and is a good small option for smaller gardens